Skip to main content

 • AI sidebar to explore the finding interactively

-• Copy prompt button for a ready-to-paste fix prompt
+• Copy prompt button for a ready to paste fix prompt

 Codebase scan issue details